AI-comp/SamurAICoding2014/Rule.en.md

 ## Flow of Game

-There are four players and eight programming languages.
+There are four players and six programming languages.

 Lang Wars is a turn-based game.
 Players _propagandize_ their favorite programming languages and gather believers.
 Because players' actions are partially hidden, it is important to bargain with each other.

-Games end in 10 turns, then players gain victory points corresponding to the number of believers of programming languages.
+Games end in 9 turns, then players gain victory points corresponding to the number of believers of programming languages.
 The player who gathered the most number of the believers of a programming language gets the victory points of the language, in contrast, the player who gathered the least number of the believers of a programming language loses the victory points of the language.
 Thus, players should propagate their favorite programming languages and gather more believers than the other players, and also, propagate the other programming languages to prevent losing victory points.
 The player who gains the most victory points will win!